 - Be prepared once your loved one agrees to enter rehab.
 You can help the process along by setting up appointments with treatment center staff and supporting your loved one by offering to attend the appointments with him or her.
 During his or her time in treatment, remain an active source of support.

 - Perhaps most importantly, do not neglect your own physical and emotional health.
 Make sure you are getting enough sleep, eating healthy, and exercising regularly.
 In addition, make sure to seek out the support of your family and friends, and keep up with your hobbies.
 Many people have also benefited from joining support groups for people whose loved ones have AUD.

-Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+Our 187-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
+The programming offered at our rehab employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our alcohol addiction rehab, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve your each one of your recovery goals: